jacobrosenthal/moment-sdk/README.md

 create a new file; however, we prefer adding unit tests to existing test files under most circumstances.

+To ensure tests cases provide adequate code coverage, we make use if the [istanbul](https://www.npmjs.com/package/istanbul) package.
+To run a coverage test using it, just run the following command:

+    npm run coverage

 ### Generating Documentation

 Documentation is generated using [JSDoc](http://usejsdoc.org/), and all